-181. Liability of masters as carriers.
+181. Liability of masters as carriers S

-Sec.

 182. Loss by fire.

 183. Amount of liability.

-(a) Privity or knowledge of owner; limitation.

-(b) Seagoing vessels; losses not covered in full.

-(c) Tonnage of seagoing vessels.

-(d) Loss of life or bodily injury arising on distinct occasions.

-(e) Privity imputed to owner.

-(f) "Seagoing vessel" defined.

-(g) Vicarious liability for medical mal-

-practice at shoreside facilities; stat-

-utory limitations.

-183b.
-Stipulations limiting time for filing claims

-and commencing suit.

-(a) Time periods.

-(b) Claims not barred for failure to give

-notice.

-(c) Mental incompetents; minors; wrong-

-ful death actions.

-183c.
-Stipulations limiting liability for negligence invalid; contract limitations allowed.

-184. Apportionment of compensation.

-185. Petition for limitation of liability; deposit of value of interest in court; transfer of interest to trustee.

-186. Charterer may be deemed owner.

-187. Remedies reserved.

-188. Limitation of liability of owners applied to all vessels.

-189. Limitation of liability of owners of vessels for debts.

-190. Stipulations relieving from liability for negligence.

-191. Stipulations relieving from exercise of due diligence in equipping vessels.

-192. Limitation of liability for errors of naviga-

-tion, dangers of sea and acts of God.

-Certain provisions inapplicable to transpor-
+- (a) Privity or knowledge of owner; limitation. - (b) Seagoing vessels; losses not covered in full. - (c) Tonnage of seagoing vessels. - (d) Loss of life or bodily injury arising on distinct occasions. - (e) Privity imputed to owner. - (f) "Seagoing vessel" defined. - (g) Vicarious liability for medical malpractice at shoreside facilities; statutory limitations. - 183b.
+Stipulations limiting time for filing claims and commencing suit. - (a) Time periods. - (b) Claims not barred for failure to give notice. - (c) Mental incompetents; minors; wrongful death actions. - 183c.
+Stipulations limiting liability for negligence invalid; contract limitations allowed. - 184.
+Apportionment of compensation. - 185.
+Petition for limitation of liability; deposit of value of interest in court; transfer of interest to trustee. - 186.
+Charterer may be deemed owner. - 187.
+Remedies reserved. - 188.
+Limitation of liability of owners applied to all vessels. - Limitation of liability of owners of vessels for debts. - 190.
+Stipulations relieving from liability for negligence. - 191.
+Stipulations relieving from exercise of due diligence in equipping vessels. - 192.
+Limitation of liability for errors of navigation, dangers of sea and acts of God. - 193.
+Bills of lading to be issued; contents. - 194.
+Penalties; liens; recovery. - 195.
+Certain provisions inapplicable to transportation of live animals. - 196.
+Certain laws unaffected.